SciML/Catalyst.jl/docs/src/catalyst_functionality/dsl_description.md

 end
 ```

 It is possible to combine bundling with bi-directional reactions.
-In this case, the rate is first split into the forward and backwards rate(s).
+In this case, the rate is first split into the forward and backwards rates.
 These may then (or may not) indicate several rates.
-We exemplify this using the two following (identical) networks, created with and without bundling.
+We exemplify this using the two following two (identical) networks, created with and without bundling.
 ```@example dsl_1
 rn11 = @reaction_network begin
   kf, S --> P1